yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/schedule-data-backups/ycql.md

 - Provide the backup policy name.
 - Specify the interval between backups or select **Use cron expression (UTC)**.
 - Set the API type as YCQL.
-- Select the backup storage configuration.
-Notice that the contents of the **Select the storage config you want to use for your backup** list depends on your existing backup storage configurations.
-For more information, see [Configure backup storage](../../configure-backup-storage/).
+- Select the database to back up.
-- Select the database to backup, and then specify whether you want to back up all tables in the keyspace or only specific tables.
+- Specify whether you want to back up all tables in the keyspace to which the database belongs or only  certain tables.
+If you choose **Select a subset of tables**, a **Select Tables** dialog opens allowing you to select one or more tables to back up.
 - Specify the period of time during which the backup is to be retained.
 Note that there's an option to never delete the backup.
-- Specify the number of threads that should be available for the backup process.
+- Optionally, specify the number of threads that should be available for the backup process.
 - Click **Create**.

 Subsequent backups are created based on the value you specified for **Set backup intervals** or **Use cron expression**.

-## Disable scheduled backups
+## Disable backups

-You can temporarily disable all scheduled backups, as follows:
+You can disable all backups, including scheduled ones, as follows:

 1. Navigate to the universe's **Tables** tab.
 2. Click **Actions > Disable Backup**.